cogdog/co2/README.md

 # Single Page Update Screen for CO2 Data

-By request of Mike Kelly for a museum kiosk to display data on C02 emissions measure at Manau Loa and reported by the [NOAA Earth Science Research Data trends site](http://www.esrl.noaa.gov/gmd/ccgg/trends/index.html).
+By request of Mike Kelly for a museum iPad kiosk to display data on C02 emissions measure at Manau Loa and reported by the [NOAA Earth Science Research Data trends site](http://www.esrl.noaa.gov/gmd/ccgg/trends/index.html).

 The RSS Feed http://www.esrl.noaa.gov/gmd/webdata/ccgg/trends/rss.xml contains a mixture of monthly and weekly updates; it is the Weekly one desired because they give the data from the current week, a year ago, and 10 years ago.
 A sample entry: